 \subsection{Discussion and Managerial Insights}

 Summarizing the presented results, we see that solving \texttt{MIPx} results in genuinely good solutions.
-It was shown that for most instances the formulations could not be solved to optimality within the time limit of 900 seconds.
-Using this method therefore takes much more time than solving the nominal problems.
-However, it should be noted, that in real-world applications the found optimization rule would be used many times, which amortizes the computational effort.
+It was shown that for most instances, the formulations could not be solved to optimality within the time limit of 900 seconds.
+Using this method, therefore, takes much more time than solving the nominal problems.
+However, it should be noted that in real-world applications, the found optimization rule would be used many times, which amortizes the computational effort.
 Furthermore, feasible solutions were found in every case within the time limit.

 Using the learning heuristic (\texttt{LHx}), we generated solutions that were often nearly as good, and in some cases even better, than those produced by \texttt{MIPx}.
 This is remarkable as the trees could be generated using the heuristic in a fraction of the time limit.
-Regarding the objective value, heuristic \texttt{M2Mx} did perform mostly worse than \texttt{MIPx} and \texttt{LHx}.
-Furthermore, it has been shown to not scale well due to the necessity of solving an MIP formulation as part of the process.
-This process can be sped up by using heuristics for generating trees with micro solutions assigned to their leaves, e.g., via the greedy heuristic presented in~\cite{GOERIGK20231312}.
+Regarding the objective value, the heuristic \texttt{M2Mx} performed mostly worse than \texttt{MIPx} and \texttt{LHx}.
+Furthermore, it has been shown not to scale well due to the necessity of solving an MIP formulation as part of the process.
+This process can be sped up by using heuristics for generating trees with micro solutions assigned to their leaves, e.g., via greedy heuristics.
 Our results imply \texttt{LHx} to be preferable to \texttt{M2Mx} in general and to \texttt{MIPx} at least for big instances, which should occur in reality in most cases.

 Due to the restriction of only considering $K$ solutions and the requirements of the tree structure, none of our methods were able to achieve the objective of the black-box model~(\texttt{OPT}).
-Nevertheless, in comparison to the interpretable approach from~\cite{GOERIGK20231312} (\texttt{MICROx}), our framework has the potential to produce\dash depending on the value of $F_S$\dash better solutions.
+Nevertheless, in comparison to the interpretable approach from~\citet{GOERIGK20231312} (\texttt{MICROx}), our framework has the potential to produce\dash depending on the value of $F_S$\dash better solutions.
 In some cases, trees with two leaves and meta-solutions even outperformed trees with four leaves and micro-solutions on the test data.
-Therefore we can further close the gap between the performance of interpretable surrogates and black-box models whilst being able to increase interpretability at the same time by the use of smaller trees.
+Therefore, we can further close the gap between the performance of interpretable surrogates and black-box models whilst being able to increase interpretability at the same time by the use of smaller trees.